Southside Cantina July 2010 (dt)

 Service was competent-casual also.
 We recognized one of our elementary school colleagues, and Melissa was attentive and capable, checking back several times, with an easy flow of business and banter.
 The pacing of the evening felt busy although by evenings end, two hours had passed, a comfortable pace for us.
 The waitstaff presentation does not approach the highest levels, but it was certainly quite appropriate for Southsides style, and more than one comment suggested service was better than usual.
 (Perhaps, the drink order was a tad slow, and that was the bars doing.)

 The bill for the evening, including tax, drinks and tip, came to $75 per couple, a relatively inexpensive evening, although a one or two thought it a bit high, considering the selection of a few $10-$15 dollar entrées.

 So, many of us had dined here before, we finally had chosen it for one of our dates, and it is likely to be a future individual choice several times in the future.
 A nice job, Southside Cantina.

-news was scattered.
-However, some of our topics included: Don’s retirement
+complete handle of news was scattered.
+However, some of our

-grandparents; a broken clavicle; someone’s very sore shoulder; summer plans,
+the grandparents; a broken clavicle; someones very sore